A character wakes up in a strange location/situation/costume, unsure of how they got there.

 The character wakes up confused in a compromising position, and then utters in confusion: "What did I do last night?"
 As they learn more about what happened they repeat themselves, only this time in horror: "What did I DO last night?!"
-Often the episode become a quest to learn the truth.
-Usually in comedy it's a it's Not What It Looks Like situation, but in drama it often is what it looks like, resulting in a Wham Episode and an Aesop about not drinking.
+Often the episode becomes a quest to learn the truth.
+Usually, in comedy, it's a Not What It Looks Like situation, but in drama it often is what it looks like, resulting in a Wham Episode and an Aesop about not drinking.
 In Mystery Fiction, it's occasionally used to set up a Whodunnit where the protagonist himself has no alibi and may not be certain they did not, in fact, commit the crime.

 Another version can occur where everybody else does know what happened last night, but decide to conceal it so as to have some fun with the poor guy who can't remember.
 If the audience gets to see the poor drunk's patchy memories of the evening, they may be portrayed via Binge Montage.